Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 When you're done with the exhibition, head across Place Stanislas to the Daum shop, for a look at the latest exceptional creations.

 Daum still manufactures glass wonders, but you can't visit the workshop − although you can visit its on-site store near the canal, where they sell the cast-offs.
 Don't worry, you'll never be able to see these pieces aren't perfect, and the only clue is the bargain price.
-(Check at the tourist office for hours and location.)
+(Check the tourist office for hours and location.)

-Hop the Tram and get off at Exelmans or Jean Jaurès – either one will do because the area you need to see is between the two.
+Hop the tram and get off at Exelmans or Jean Jaurès – either one will do because the area you need to see is between the two.

-This is a neighbourhood that was built specifically to showcase the École de Nancy's architecture, and has its roots in that 19th-century influx of citizens fleeing German annexation.
+This is a neighborhood that was built specifically to showcase the École de Nancy's architecture, and has its roots in that 19th-century influx of citizens fleeing German annexation.
 Nancy's housing market wasn't ready for all the new arrivals, who began crowding into the city center.

 Since local authorities weren't doing enough to house everyone, private citizens decided to develop the Saurupt area to the south of the city.
 And so the Parc de Saurupt was born, a private development for well-heeled citizens.
-The developers called upon the best Art Nouveau artists and architects to build theier little paradise, a gated community of 88 homes (you can still see the gate, designed by Louis Majorelle, on the Jules-Dorget square).
+The developers called upon the best Art Nouveau artists and architects to build their little paradise, a gated community of 88 homes (you can still see the gate, designed by Louis Majorelle, on the Jules-Dorget square).

 The housing market wasn't as great as expected so the grandiose vision had to be scaled back, and row houses, more affordable, were built.
 You can still see these today.